Airplanes, Oktoberfest, and All the Things in Between

 Maverick Chocolate Co. (website here) was so good I would be willing to buy it online.
 Mostly because I have never tasted chocolate like this!

-Not only was their dark chocolate actually dairy-free, the beans were sourced from all over creating incredibly unique flavors.
+Not only was their dark chocolate actually dairy-free, but the beans were sourced from all over, creating incredibly unique flavors.

 Nathan even tried a local food we kept seeing on the menu called Goetta.
-We learned that it is meat-and-grain sausage of German inspiration.
-Can’t say he would order it again but it was fun to try!
+We learned that it is a meat-and-grain sausage of German inspiration.
+Can’t say he would order it again, but it was fun to try!

 Oktoberfest

-Plus we got lucky and this was the first year they hosted it at Sawyer Point and Yeatman’s Cove.
-Not only was that a beautiful area of the city, but apparently had considerably more space than the previous locations so while it was busy it wasn’t unbearable.
+Plus, we got lucky, and this was the first year they hosted it at Sawyer Point and Yeatman’s Cove.
+Not only was that a beautiful area of the city, but it also had considerably more space than the previous locations, so while it was busy, it wasn’t unbearable.

-Plus he was able to enjoy all his favorites, including grapefruit Schofferhofter!
+Plus, he was able to enjoy all his favorites, including grapefruit Schofferhofer!

-Saturday we spent a lot more time hanging out under the tents.
-Still insanely hot but it was easier to handle sitting down and hidden from a the sun a little bit.
+Saturday, we spent a lot more time hanging out under the tents.
+Still insanely hot, but it was easier to handle sitting down and hidden from the sun a little bit.

-It ended up being a fantastic experience and we would happily go visit again for anyone that wants to join next time!
+It ended up being a fantastic experience, and we would happily go visit again for anyone who wants to join next time!

 Hidden Caverns Tour

-As a funny start to our walk, the guide was telling us the history around the brewery we started the tour at.
+As a funny start to our walk, the guide was telling us the history of the brewery where we started the tour.

 I happened to look up at a nearby church and started laughing because it 100% looked like the church was flipping us off.